-Kaitlyn Bristowe & Jason Tartick's Relationship Issues Are So Relatable
+Kaitlyn Bristowe & Jason Tartick Revealed Their Biggest Relationship Issues

 For those who have been following Jason Tartick and Kaitlyn Bristowe’s relationship, this may come as a surprise — but as it turns out, achieving the epitome of relationship goals does not mean they’re *perfect.* In fact, just like any other couple, they have their problems.
 (Shocking, I know.)
 They elaborated on those in a new interview for the podcast Whine Down, and fam — Kaitlyn Bristowe and Jason Tartick's relationship issues are oh so relatable.